Paul Bernardoni (goalkeeper, Bordeaux)

 Jérôme Onguene (defender, Sochaux)

 I've often played against him at club level, and he's also like a security guard at the back.
 He's hard to get the better of in a one-on-one and he's great in the air.
-He was suspended for the semi-final but didn't let his head drop, and he'll be back for the final.
+He was suspended for the semi-final but didn't let his head drop.

 Issa Diop (defender, Toulouse)